hiattp/blog/_posts/2014-11-03-how-much-will-it-cost-to-build-your-web-application.markdown

-Unfortunately there isn't a great black-and-white distinction between these two types of internet "products" but there is a huge cost difference between building a web**site** like [joetheplubmer.com][joe] and dynamic web **applications** like [Facebook](http://www.facebook.com) or [Twitter](http://twitter.com).
-One heuristic you can use to distinguish is that websites primarily display static content that a website administrator or designer has composed, whereas web applications are typically processing and rendering content that *users* have composed.
+Unfortunately there isn't a great black-and-white distinction between these two types of internet "products" but there is a huge cost difference between building a web**site** like [joetheplumber.com][joe] and dynamic web **applications** like [Facebook](http://www.facebook.com) or [Twitter](http://twitter.com).
+One heuristic you can use to distinguish is that websites primarily display static content that a website administrator or designer has generated, whereas web applications are typically processing and rendering content that *users* have generated.
 And web applications typically allow users to do more interesting things than just search and view content.
 As an example, you've probably used Wordpress (a web **application**) to compose content for your web**site**.